yvonne-h1/h1-theme-template/README.md

 ## Styleguide

-We strive to work for the smallest to the biggest elements.
-For this workflow, we need to adjust and create all style guide-related elements for the project first.
+We work using components.
+So, we need to adjust and create all components for the project first.
 After that, you will use the style guide classes and components inside the other store components.
-Your PM should arrange your style guide tickets first.

 ### Colors

-- The branding colors for the project can be set inside html-head-colors.liquid
+- The branding colors for the project can be set inside the tailwind.config.js
-- Inside Tailwind.config.js (theme.extend.colors) we transform the branding colors set inside html-head-colors.liquid to Tailwind classes.
+- You can use a generator like https://www.tailwindshades.com/ to create and adjust all the variants of your colors
 - Inside Tailwind.config.js (plugins addUtilities) we add the base branding colors as utility classes so you can use these directly.
-- With the settings-schema.json (branding section) you can make the colors optional and customizable in the customizer.
-- The color schemes can be set inside the tailwind utility layer (scss/main/utilities/color-schemes.scss).
+- The color schemes should be updated in the tailwind utility layer (scss/main/utilities/color-schemes.scss).

 ### Typography